klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 ## Backend questions

+- What are transactions?
+  - Rollback
-- You need to execute two SQL write operations together (say, insert a `comment` record and update the `last_commented_on` column in `person` table).
+~ You need to execute two SQL write operations together (say, insert a `comment` record and update the `last_commented_on` column in `person` table).
 How can you guarantee that if one of the operations fails (say, due to a database restart between the two calls), that the changes made by the other operation will not persist either, i.e. that there will be no inconsistent state in database caused by partial update.
   - By wrapping the operations in a transaction: https://en.wikipedia.org/wiki/Database_transaction
 - What are keys/indexes neded for
   - To speed up queries filtering by indexed columns.
 Without indexes filtering will work by linear search of the whole table.